EliAndrewC/l7r/setting/l7r.md

 Some examples:

 - Ritsu the pilgrim is one who has been blessed by Benten with the ability to look at a person and sketch a drawing of their soulmate.
 He swore the vow of soothsaying to Benten, because people are often upset at discovering the identity of their soulmate.
-Over the past few years, 3 different people have received sketches of gaijin soulmates.
+Over the past few years, three different people have received sketches of gaijin soulmates.
 While this is promising news for Moto Gaheris' military campaign (Toranosuke the abbot of Chai Sedo has declared that this portends success), it's bad news for those receiving the sketches.
 By vowing to always convey truth to all who seek it, Ritsu is rewarded by receiving divine truth from Benten in return, and thus finds success in the performance of his holy works.

 - A healer might swear the vow of soothsaying to Jurojin (the fortune of longevity), vowing to only speak the truth when asked their opinion.
 This can be unpleasant when delivering bad news, but is especially awkward when rendering a healer unable to pass off guesses as facts.
 Hearing "I don't know what's wrong and have no idea if this medicine will help" is not reassuring and will often cause patients to seek help elsewhere, even from those who would deceive them by claiming certainty where none exists.
 This truth-speaking would be rewarded by helping the healer actually find truth, making them more able to diagnose maladies and afflictions.